FOUNDATION NEWS

-Service Dogs are all Smiles!
+Service Dogs Are All Smiles!

 Non-profit Canine Companions for Independence Receives Equipment Donation from Dentalaire and Foundation for Veterinary Dentistry, Make Me Smile Committee

-Dr. Phil Lin, Canine Companions Veterinarian, Daniel Strange, Dentalaire Equipment Technician,
+Dr. Phil Lin, Canine Companions Veterinarian, Daniel Strange, Dentalaire Equipment Technician, Ali Harris and Kim Whooley, Registered Veterinary Technicians

 Dentalaire and the Foundation for Veterinary Dentistry Outreach Committee recently donated needed dental equipment to national service dog provider Canine Companions for Independence.
 The Foundation’s Board of Directors and the Outreach Committee’s Make Me Smile Committee along with Dentalaire’s President Ron Anderson, decided to make this generous donation to the non-profit, which provides expertly trained service dogs to adults, children and veterans with disabilities, free of charge.